Solau92/DevFS-Projet-5-Testez-une-application-full-stack/ReadMe.md

 The default name of the database is "testfs", but if you want to change it, modify the *application.properties* file (in the *./back/src/main/resources* folder) and replace "testfs" in the property "spring.datasource.url" by the name you choose for your database.

 Then set up the tables and data in the database. </br>
-For this, for demonstration purpose, please run the sql commands present in the *script.sql* file under the *./resources/sql* folder in the code base.
+For this, for demonstration purpose, please run the sql commands present in the *data.sql* file under the *./back/src/main/resources* folder in the code base.
+If you changed the name of the database, change it in this file too.

 To run the app, go to the folder that contains the pom.xml file (*./back*) and execute the following command in which you have to replace "*%username%*" by your username and "%*password*%" by your password required to access your database :
  `mvn spring-boot:run "-Dspring-boot.run.arguments=--spring.datasource.username=%username% --spring.datasource.password=%password%"`